nehalsarraf3/spotify-clone/README.md

 # spotify-clone
-Listen to songs without interruptions!
+Listen to songs without any interruptions!